 Can I replace a switch myself?

-Technically yes, if you’ve definitely isolated the circuit and understand the wiring diagram.
+In principle, yes, if you’ve definitely isolated the circuit and know how to read the wiring diagram.
 But if the cables are aluminium, old, or unmarked — call a professional.

 Which switches do you recommend?

-Legrand, Schneider, Simon, Hager — reliable, widely available, standard back-box size.
-Avoid no-name products from market stalls.
+Legrand, Schneider, Simon, Hager — dependable, easy to find, standard back-box size.
+Stay away from no-name products from market stalls.

 Can I fit a dimmer instead of a standard switch?

 Yes, if the bulbs are dimmable (LEDs marked “dimmable”).
-Standard LEDs with a dimmer will flicker or not work at all.
+Standard LEDs used with a dimmer will flicker or won’t work at all.

 How long does replacing one switch take?

-15–25 minutes if the back box and wiring are sound.
-If repair is needed — up to 40 minutes.
+15–25 minutes if the back box and wiring are in good shape.
+If repairs are needed — up to 40 minutes.

 What should I do if a switch sparks?

 Stop using it.
 Turn off the breaker at the consumer unit and call a professional.
-Sparking indicates a poor connection or overload.
+Sparking points to a bad connection or an overload.

 Can other electrical jobs be done in the same visit?

-Yes, and it’s more cost-effective.
-Collect all your tasks — the technician will handle everything in one trip.
+Yes, and it works out cheaper.
+Gather all your tasks — the technician can sort everything in one trip.

 Who does the work

-Switch installation and replacement is carried out by electricians experienced in domestic wiring.
-We cover all of Warsaw.
-Call or message us — we’ll advise whether a visit is needed or you can handle it yourself.
+Switch installation and replacement is done by electricians with hands-on experience in domestic wiring.
+We work across all of Warsaw.
+Call or message us — we’ll tell you whether you need a visit or if it’s something you can manage yourself.